dj0abr/QIDI_connect/README.md

 # System requirements:
-a LINUX computer, like an SBC (Raspberry PI, Odroid...) but also any other Linux Destop PC. a network connectipn to your QIDI 3D printer
+a LINUX computer, like an SBC (Raspberry PI, Odroid...) but also any other Linux Destop PC.
+A network connection to your QIDI 3D printer

 # Current functions